Military Divorce, Base Housing, and BAH

 Who lives on-base during a divorce?

 Military base housing is issued to the service member.
 However, service members do not have the authority to evict their family from the home.
 Thus, if a couple decides that they want to live separately, the service member may temporarily move into on-base military barracks instead.
-This can only be sued as a temporary solution, though, because family members are only allowed to occupy base housing when they live in the house with a service member.
+This can only be used as a temporary solution, though, because family members are only allowed to occupy base housing when they live in the house with a service member.

 Once the service member leaves, the family will not be allowed indefinite residence on the bases.
 Typically, family members (such as a spouse and children) are allowed to live in base housing for 30 days after the service member leaves, after which the spouse should seek off-base housing.